DDM-Lab/janus/README.md

 `sudo su -c ’pm2 save’ ddmlab`

-This causes the newly update list of demos to be saved for restart at boot time.
+This causes the newly updated list of demos to be saved for restart at boot time.

 Please do **not** defeat pm2’s efforts to run your demo as `ddmlab` and try to run it as root instead.
 Running a demo as root is simply a disaster waiting to happen.